 Carmichael.
 W.W. and An, J-S (1999) Using an enzyme linked immunosorbant assay (ELISA) and a protein phosphatase inihibition assay (PPIA) for the detection of microcystns and nodularins.
 Natural Toxins.
 7:377-385.

-NDEQ.
+NDEE.
 (2008).
 Beach sampling representativeness study for microcystin and E.coli bacteria.
 Greg Michl (ed.).
-Surface Water Unit, Nebraska Department of Environmental Quality.
+Surface Water Unit, Nebraska Department of Environment and Energy.
 Lincoln, NE

 Walker, S., J.C.
 Lund, D.G.
 Schumacher, P.A.
 Brakhage, B.C.
 McManus, J.D.
 Miller, M.M.Augustine, J.J.
 Carney, R.S.
 Holland , K.D.
 Hoagland, J.C.
 Holz, T.M.
 Barrow, D.C.
 Rundquist, A.A.
 Gitelson, (2007).
 Chapter 6: Nebraska Experience.
 In Proceedings H. Kenneth Hudnell (ed.), Proceedings of the Interagency, International Symposium on Cyanobacterial Harmful Algal Blooms.
 Advances in Experi- mental Medicine & Biology, i-x.